itsmanik/bit-alumni-networking/README.md

 # BIT Sindri Networking Platform

 Welcome to the BIT Sindri Networking Platform, a web application designed to connect current students and alumni of BIT Sindri College.
 The platform fosters networking, mentorship, career guidance, and professional development by providing an easy-to-use interface for registration, login, and profile creation.
+The platform is responsive, ensuring a seamless experience across desktops, tablets, and mobile devices.

 ---